 The Radiation Oncology Residency program at Mayo Clinic in Rochester, Minnesota, offers individualized training that prepares residents for any career, including academic medicine and private practice.

 Our program provides structured training and progress assessment in all aspects of radiation oncology.

 Highlights of the program include:

-- Intensive training in a large, state-of-the-art radiation oncology center in a quaternary referral center
+- Intensive clinical training in a large, state-of-the-art radiation oncology center in a quaternary referral center

 - Structured and customizable curriculum providing comprehensive didactic and hands-on educational experiences

-You will be eligible to take the board certification examination offered by the American Board of Radiology upon completion of the residency.
+You are eligible to take the board certification examination offered by the American Board of Radiology upon completion of the program.